 Newfoundland is full of incredible hiking trails, but the Discovery Trail is something special.
-This network of paths goes along the Bonavista Peninsula stretching from the charming town of Trinity all the way to Bonavista.
+This network of paths goes along the Bonavista Peninsula, stretching from the town of Trinity to Bonavista.

-Whales, icebergs, sea stacks, and stunning ocean views are just a few of the attractions you can see along the discovery trail.
+Whales, icebergs, puffins, sea stacks, and stunning ocean views are just a few of the amazing sights you can see along the trail.

 Here are seven stunning hikes on the Discovery Trail Newfoundland to inspire your next adventure.